How to Prepare for CMMC 2.0 Assessment and Certification

 To unify accountability, the government created CMMC for organizations involved in the bidding and renewal processes for DoD contracts.

-You can find the CMMC framework in the Apptega cybersecurity and compliance management platform.
-With Apptega, you can easily identify which CMMC certification level is appropriate for your organization and use predefined controls to build your framework and conduct an initial readiness assessment.
+You can find the CMMC framework based on version 1.0 in the Apptega cybersecurity and compliance management platform.
+When the framework for CMMC 2.0 is finalized, it will quickly be updated within the system.
+Once ready, Apptega can help you easily identify which CMMC certification level is appropriate for your organization and will guide you with predefined controls to build your framework and conduct an initial readiness assessment.

 Reach your CMMC compliance goals by using Apptega to: